 Caption: Many brands make use of Augmented Reality in their experiential marketing efforts for their events.

-While experiential marketing has been extensively used by B2C event marketers, B2B marketers can also position their brands in a more useful and relevant way with it.
-While the potential target audience is much smaller in B2B as compared to the B2C event industry, experiential marketing strategies can go a long way in helping B2B event marketers reach a much sizeable proportion of the market with a more customized experience.
+While experiential marketing has been extensively used by B2C event marketers, B2B marketers can also use it to position their brands more usefully and relevantly.
+While the potential target audience is much smaller in B2B as compared to the B2C event industry, experiential marketing strategies can help B2B event marketers reach a much larger proportion of the market with a more customized experience.

-Given below are a few experiential marketing examples that, though used for planning B2C events, can inspire B2B event marketers as well, to plan a successful event.
+Below are a few experiential marketing examples that, though used for planning B2C events, can inspire B2B event marketers as well to plan successful events.

 Without further ado, here are our top picks:

 The FIFA World Cup virtual reality photo experience used a simple star power approach + AR technology to offer an immersive experience for football fans.
-This can be considered one of the best experiential marketing examples to take ideas from.
+This is one of the best examples of experiential marketing from which to take ideas.

 Fans could watch Swiss legend Xherdan Shaqiri show off his skills on an AR screen.
-Virtual Shaqiri then invited them to play alongside him and take a photo that further boosted social media amplification.
+Virtual Shaqiri invited them to play alongside him and take a photo, further boosting social media amplification.
 It also served as a product showcase as brand ambassadors were on the ground to give out Coca-Cola.

-Since most users couldn’t attend, they jumped on the chance to play with a star, show off their skills and get a photograph with the star athlete.
+Since most users couldn’t attend, they jumped on the chance to play with a star, show off their skills, and get a photograph of the star athlete.

 The immersive Van Gogh NYC exhibit art show developed by Italy’s renowned digital arts maestro Massimiliano Sicardi has since sold over 2 million tickets across different cities.
 It combines dramatic narrative and world-class animation to deliver a unique walk-inside experience.
-This was a once-in-a-lifetime experience that allowed people to feel the beauty of Van Gogh’s fantastic post-impressionist paintings.
-The art show was staged during the covid-19 pandemic and provided a cinematic display that wasn’t about mastering Van Gogh but projecting each art piece’s emotions.
+This once-in-a-lifetime experience allowed people to feel the beauty of Van Gogh’s fantastic post-impressionist paintings.
+The art show was staged during the COVID-19 pandemic and provided a cinematic display that wasn’t about mastering Van Gogh but projecting each art piece’s emotions.

 Imagine a unique experience that allows you to recreate your favorite TV shows.
 That’s what HBO did.
 Combining Escape room game themes, HBO played sets from TV shows like Game of Thrones, Veep, and Silicon Valley.
-The brand activation-styled experiential strategy allowed fans to engage in escape room activities and gave them access to other rooms.
-It treated HBO fans to an intricate escape room experience that brought TV show characters to life.
+The brand activation-styled experiential strategy allowed fans to engage in escape room activities and access other rooms.
+It treated HBO fans to an intricate escape room experience, bringing TV show characters to life.

-Fans could feel, see, smell and experience the scenes with a challenge to spice things up.
-When you watch the show, you will remember the HBO live event experience and have a different emotional response to the movie.
+Fans could feel, see, smell, and experience the scenes with a challenge to spice things up.
+When you watch the show, you will remember the HBO live event experience and react differently to the movie.

-The Dominos fair combined brand ambassador, Product demo, and spin-the-wheel games to deliver an immersive experience to freshers at Southampton university.
-Rather than sharing flyers with some fancy sales design, they let freshers experience Domino’s pizza’s fun side.
-Gifts in vouchers and branded merchandise were available to ensure that they achieved the campaign goal, which was to boost awareness and revenue.
+The Dominos fair combined brand ambassador, Product demo, and spin-the-wheel games to deliver an immersive experience to freshers at Southampton University.
+Rather than sharing flyers with some fancy sales design, they let freshers experience Domino’s Pizza’s fun side.
+Gifts in vouchers and branded merchandise were available to ensure that they achieved the campaign goal: to boost awareness and revenue.

 The metaverse theme experiential marketing strategy combined the existing emotional connection that Fortnite gamers had with their avatar and virtual world simulation to deliver a real-life experience virtually.
 Users could log in to their consoles and participate in the concert, purchase merchandise, and make the most of the other limited-time-only offers, resulting in a 123% increase in the streaming of her songs.